 You should read this article if the topic of User Experience research is important to you and you're looking for an optimal tool to support the research process.

 We cordially invite you to read it!

 UX research plan – what is it?

-UX research (e.g., usability testing) or UX Research are becoming increasingly popular, and awareness of the benefits of performing them and investing in them is stronger and more widespread.
+UX Research (e.g., usability testing) is becoming increasingly popular, and awareness of the benefits of performing it and investing in it is stronger and more widespread.

 Usability testing of web and mobile applications hasn't been met with understanding and proper interest so far.

-Valid arguments according to which UX research is a permanent, necessary, and instrumental element of designing, creating, implementing, and developing a product haven't fallen on fertile ground yet.
+Valid arguments according to which UX research is a permanent, necessary, and instrumental element of designing, creating, implementing, and developing a product haven't yet fallen on fertile ground.